Enterprise-CMCS/macpro-mdct-qmr/README2.md

    - read-only for production
 1. Someone from the DevSecOps team should give you a link to a Jira ticket, or may ask you to make the ticket.
 1. Follow along with the status of the ticket and provide any additional information needed.
 Most likely you will be asked to comment on the ticket confirming you can access AWS resources and the work is complete.

+### VPN

+VPN access will be given in the process of requesting AWS access.

+1. A ticket will be created with CMS to request VPN access be granted.
+1. An email will be sent to the account associated with your EUA ID containing
+   1. Login credentials for getting Multifactor Authentication and
+   1. A temporary password
+1. With this information you can set up MFA through your phone or email.
+1. After you have MFA you can use whatever VPN Client you prefer to connect to the CMS VPN

+VPN access is needed to login to Kion and access your list of AWS accounts.

 ### Installing AWS CLI